aws-leochan/docker-glb-to-usdz-to-s3/README.md

 # docker-glb-to-usdz-to-s3
-Docker Container to convert files from glb to usdz stored on Amazon S3
+This Docker Container converts files stored on Amazon S3 from glb to usdz format.

 # Example usage:
 ```